bnuredini/jodoro/README.md

 If you need to create a `.deb` file, just use `--type deb` instead. "app-image", "exe", "msi", and "rpm" are also supported.

+## releases

-You can find both installers by going to [Releases](https://github.com/bnuredini/jodoro/releases), then Assets.
+You can find both installers in the [Releases](https://github.com/bnuredini/jodoro/releases) page, under Assets.

 ## to do

 * add app icon
 * fix bug occurring when input fields are modified on a running session
 * add input field validation
-* add quick settings in settings pane
+* add quick settings buttons in settings pane
 * keyboard shortcuts (lots of them)
 * graphs for # of sessions
 * add icons for play & pause buttons